TL-Embedded/Winglet-EG800/README.md

-# Winglet-BG95
+# Winglet-EG800

-An implementation of the [winglet](https://github.com/TL-Embedded/Winglet-Carrier/blob/main/winglet-modem.md) form factor using the BG95 modem.
+An implementation of the [winglet](https://github.com/TL-Embedded/Winglet-Carrier/blob/main/winglet-modem.md) form factor using the EG800Q modem.

-By fitting the components for reset control, this should also be compatible as a BG96 modem carrier.

-Note that the logic translators are disabled when the modem is off, or in PSM mode.
-Output should only be driven high if the DCD output is high.
+The logic translator depends on the 1V8 VDD_EXT output.
+This should not be disabled in PSM mode.